 All data will be transmitted electronically via a secured website in an encrypted format and saved to the database at the University of Iowa Clinical Trials Statistical & Data Management Center.
 All data are backed up daily on an independent server and also backed up weekly and stored offsite.
 The servers are located in secured offices at the Clinical Trials & Statistical Data Management Coordinating Center.
 There are multiple security measures in place to ensure data protection.
-Subjects will be informed that we may share their health information related to this study with other parties including federal government regulatory agencies, the Department of Health and Human Services, the patient's health system Institutional Review Board and the University of Iowa Institutional Review Boards and study monitors.
-They will be informed that they cannot participate in this study unless they permit us to use their protected health information.
-If they choose not to allow us to use their protected health information, we will discuss non-research alternatives available to them.
+Subjects will be informed that we may share their health information related to this study with other parties including federal government regulatory agencies, the Department of Health and Human Services, the subject's health system Institutional Review Board and the University of Iowa Institutional Review Boards and study monitors.
+They will be informed that they cannot participate in this study unless they permit us to use their protected health information, we will discuss non-research alternatives available to them.
 The subjects will be informed that their decision will not affect their right to medical care that is not research-related.
 They will also be informed that their signature on the Consent Document authorizes their health care facility to give us permission to use or create health information about them.